 - You notice big jumps in energy consumption, even when there's no associated jump in temperature extremes.

-- The heat coming out of your furnace is strange — one room is cold, another is hot, for example.
+- The heat coming out of your furnace is not consistent — one room is cold, and another is hot, for example.

 - Your service professional indicates there are cracks or other problems.

 A furnace isn't covered for normal wear and tear or replacement.
 This is considered to be part of your typical home maintenance.
 However, you may contact your local State Farm® agent for information on Home Systems Protection.
 This might offer insurance protection for certain perils typically not covered by a homeowners policy.

 If you need a new furnace